peichenli3/FinTech_WordCloud/README.md

-Input: a collection of abstracts of papers from financial economists.
+**Input**: a collection of abstracts of papers from financial economists.

 1. Load the dependencies including:
 *	os: setting working directory